StefanoAnzolut/business-guide/source/account/signature-protocol.rst

 - **Visual signature**

-If your company is using electronic seals, you'll see their visual representatiom in the protocol instead of a visual signature.
+If your company uses electronic seals, you'll see their visual representation in the protocol instead of a visual signature.

 - **Signature ID**